 - New HEDIS measure in 2018. - The developer stated that the measure is currently reported by numerous health plans with no identified potential harms. - The developer also noted that, during a recent public comment posting that was held during the development process, measured entities supported the new measure and found it to be relevant and clearly specified. - The Committee did not express concerns with the use or usability of the measure.
-5. Related and Competing Measures - This measure is related to the influenza measures within the portfolio: - 0039 Flu Vaccinations for Adults Ages 18 and Older - o 0041 Preventive Care and Screening: Influenza Immunization - o 0431 Influenza Vaccination Coverage Among Healthcare Personnel - 0680 Percent of Residents Who Were Assessed and Appropriately Given the Seasonal Influenza Vaccine (Short Stay) - 0681 Percent of Residents Assessed and Appropriately Given the Seasonal Influenza Vaccine (Long Stay) - o 1659 Influenza Immunization - The measure does not compete with any measures in the portfolio.
+5. Related and Competing Measures - This measure is related to the influenza measures within the portfolio: - o 0039: Flu Vaccinations for Adults Ages 18 and Older - o 0041: Preventive Care and Screening: Influenza Immunization - o 0431: Influenza Vaccination Coverage Among Healthcare Personnel - 0680: Percent of Residents Who Were Assessed and Appropriately Given the Seasonal Influenza Vaccine (Short Stay) - 0681: Percent of Residents Assessed and Appropriately Given the Seasonal Influenza Vaccine (Long Stay) - o 1659: Influenza Immunization - The measure does not compete with any measures in the portfolio.
 6. Standing Committee Recommendation for Endorsement: Y-21; N-0 7.
 Public and Member Comment - American Immunization Registry Association (AIRA) provided a comment strongly supporting the endorsement of the Prenatal Immunization Status (PRS) measure.
-They emphasized the importance of public health Immunization Information Systems (IIS) to contribute to more complete, quality vaccination data among adults to inform efforts to improve vaccine uptake, access, and delivery. - American College of Obstetricians and Gynecologists (ACOG) provided a comment in support of the Prenatal Immunization Status measure mentioning that the measure encourages the meeting of all nationally accepted immunization guidelines.
-8. Consensus Standards Approval Committee (CSAC) Vote (July 28, 2020): Y-11; N-0 Decision: Approved for endorsement 9.
-Appeals No appeals were received.
+They emphasized the importance of public health Immunization Information Systems (IIS) to contribute to more complete, quality vaccination data among adults to inform efforts to improve vaccine uptake, access and delivery. - American College of Obstetricians and Gynecologists (ACOG) provided a comment in support of the Prenatal Immunization Status measure mentioning that the measure encourages the meeting of all nationally accepted immunization guidelines - 8.
+Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X 9.
+Appeals